instagibbs/bolts/XX-eltoo-peer-protocol.md

 ### Updating Fees: `update_fee`

-No fees are attached to update or settlement transactions.
+No fees are attached to update or settlement transactions, so this message is unused.

 ### Requirements